mh-mansouri/HUAYI/README.md

 # HUAYI

-Control HUA YI Electronic Power Supply
+Developing a Serial Communication for HUA YI Electronic Power Supply

 This project discusses developing a serial base communication with HUA YI Electronics Power Supplies.